-Sorbitol, a sugar-alcohol, is an artificial sweetener often found in sugar-free gum and a number of other sweets found at your neighbourhood supermarket.
+A sugar-alcohol, sorbitol is an artificial sweetener often found in sugar-free gum and a number of other sweets.

 Sorbitol takes a long time to digest and may cause gas build up as a result, particularly in those who are prone to various digestive conditions.